MSc European and Global GovernanceFind a programme

 two years part-time

 Europe is confronted by a growing number of challenges on the world stage, ranging from the rise of emerging economies and new security concerns to the implications of Brexit.
 Drawing on theories of international relations, comparative politics and European integration, this programme allows you to engage with the study of European and global governance from a variety of perspectives – the domestic, the regional/supranational, and the global.

-It aims to be empirically relevant by teaching how to apply theoretical concepts to some of the biggest political challenges facing Europe today.
+The MSc aims to be empirically relevant by teaching you how to apply theoretical concepts to some of the biggest political challenges facing Europe today.
 It will also prepare you for a wide range of careers in European and international affairs.

 - UK/EU: full-time

 - UK/EU: part-time (two years)